evanwill/_drafts/_notes/linux-intro.md

 The best way to learn Linux is to try it.
 When you buy a Windows, Chromebook, or Mac computer, the operating system (OS) comes pre-installed.
 However, if you are interested in running Linux or other open OS, you will have to install it yourself.
-Modern Linux distros are released as an ISO disk image, often called a "live cd" or "live usb".
+Most modern Linux distros are released as an ISO disk image, often a "live cd" or "live usb".
 This means you can download an ISO, burn it to a USB stick, and then boot up into the desktop without actually installing or changing your hard drive!
 Give it a try, with these [instructions](https://evanwill.github.io/_drafts/notes/burn-iso.html).

+Once you try it out, install it!
+Most installers are graphical and friendly.

 > Alternatively, you can install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) on a computer to try out any distro in a disposable virtual machine.
 > The performance will be very limited, but it is an easy way to test something out or see what the install process looks like.

-Once you try it out, install it!
-Most installers are graphical and friendly.

 ## Basics

 If you have ever used a computer, almost everything will be familiar!
 No big deal.
 Here are a few things slightly different from Windows:

-- User accounts and passwords.
-You are always logged in as a user and require a password to make any changes to the system (Windows tends to hide this).
+- **User accounts and passwords.** You are always logged in as a user and require a password to make any changes to the system (Windows tends to hide this).
-- File system, home directory.
-Linux uses a different file system that Windows can't read and is presented differently.
+- **File system, home directory.** Linux uses a file system that Windows can't read and is presented differently.
 On Window the root is the drive letter `C:\`.
 Linux presents all drives as a unified file system, with the root at `/` and your user directory at `/home/username` (Linux doesn't use Windows back slashes `\`).
-- Updates.
-Updates are pushed out very regularly by most distros keeping you secure and fixing bugs.
+- **Updates.** Updates are pushed out very regularly by most distros keeping you secure and fixing bugs.
 The updates cover the OS and all applications installed from a repository.
 First, the catalog of all software in the distro's repositories is updated, then updates that apply to your installed software are downloaded.
 There is usually an updater application, but you may need to start it manually.
-- Software center.
-Applications can be easily and securely installed from your distro's repository.
+- **Software center.** Applications can be easily and securely installed from your distro's repository.
 There is usually an GUI app to find and manage your software.
-- Terminal.
-Command line is really handy!
+- **Terminal.** Command line is really handy!
 See this [mini-workshop](https://evanwill.github.io/_drafts/notes/commandline.html).
-- UIdaho wifi.
-Connecting to AirVandalGold requires some extra steps, see [my instructions](https://evanwill.github.io/_drafts/notes/airvandalgold-setup.html).
+- **UIdaho wifi.** Connecting to AirVandalGold requires some extra steps, see [my instructions](https://evanwill.github.io/_drafts/notes/airvandalgold-setup.html).

-# Appendix

-## Major distro families
+# Major distro families

 Below is a basic introduction to the major linux families, with a focus on distros with desktop friendly versions.